About Our Church

 Senior Pastor

 Rev. Miller has been an active member of Lincoln Memorial Congregational United Church of Christ since November of 2008 and has been the church’s senior servant since 2019.
 He was born and raised in Birmingham, Alabama.
+He completed his undergraduate education at the University of Alabama at Birmingham.
+While living in Atlanta, Georgia, he worked for a national health insurance company in various capacities including sales.

-It was during this time that he accepted God’s call to ministry, served local churches and completed the Master of Divinity at the Interdenominational Theological Center (ITC).
 In addition to serving Lincoln, he has worked in the non-profit sector for over a decade, advocating for individuals living with and at high risk of HIV; and amplifying the voices of local faith communities through organizing.

-Rev. Gailen L Reevers, Pastor Emeritus
+Pastor Emeritus

 Gailen L. Reevers was born in Detroit, Michigan and received his elementary and secondary education in its public schools.
 He was a graduate of Wayne State University, having earned a Bachelor of Arts in Psychology and Sociology; California State University Dominguez Hills, with a Master of Science in Administration; and Fuller Theological Seminary, with a Master of Arts in Theology.
+He began his ministerial journey at Paradise Baptist where he served in many capacities from 1977-1984.
+In 1983, he was ordained into the United Church of Christ (UCC) and accepted the call to pastor Pilgrim Congregational UCC in 1984 where he served for ten years.
+In 1995, Reverend Reevers answered God’s call to pastor Lincoln Memorial Congregational UCC and it was by his dedication to God, being led by the Holy Spirit and love for Jesus Christ, that Lincoln began to flourish.

+This began with his insistence that all members become active participants in the work of the church.
+“Every Member is a Minister” was his mantra and this philosophy continues to be embraced by the church.
 With the completion of the Family Life Center building in 1999, the church established the Lincoln Family Life Center, Inc. as a separate community development corporation, which continued its legacy of service, offering educational programs for youth; parental support workshops; political engagement symposiums; and became home to charter schools committed to educating students from our immediate community.
 This accomplishment was the manifestation of Rev. Reevers’ dream to impact our community and its people in the greatest ways possible.

 In 2017, in honor of the God-glorifying service and commitment of Rev. Gailen and Mrs. Cathy Reevers, the Lincoln Family Life Center was renamed, and the building rededicated The Gailen and Cathy Reevers Center for Community Empowerment (GCRC).
 After 23 years of service, Rev. Reevers retired on September 30, 2018.
 He was called from labor to rest on May 8, 2021.